Gorgeous Matsuno

-Yukihide Matsuno (松野行秀, Matsuno Yukihide) is a Japanese professional wrestler, better known by his ring name Gorgeous Matsuno (ゴージャス松野, Gōjasu Matsuno), working for the Japanese professional wrestling promotion DDT Pro-Wrestling (DDT).
+Yukihide Matsuno (松野行秀, Matsuno Yukihide), better known by his ring name Gorgeous Matsuno (ゴージャス松野, Gōjasu Matsuno), is a Japanese professional wrestler who works for the wrestling promotion DDT Pro-Wrestling (DDT).

 Professional wrestling career

 Independent circuit (2001–present)

-Matsuno is a comedy wrestler who has a gimmick of acting as an old man wrestling to a funny extent.
-He made his professional wrestling debut in 2001 at the age of 39.
-His first documented match was back in the 8th anniversary show of the International Wrestling Association of Japan on October 10, 2002, where he teamed up with Yuji Kito and Tiger Jeet Singh to face Tatsukuni Asano, Ryo Miyake and The Great Kabuki in a six-man tag team match.
-He is known for tenures with various promotions such as Dragon Gate where he worked in a cross-over event with DDT, the Dragon Gate/DDT Dramatic Dream Gate Returns from May 6, 2012, in which he teamed with Rich Swann and Ryo Jimmy Saito, losing to Don Fujii, Antonio Honda and Danshoku Dino.
-Matsuno participated in the 2019 Futaritabi Tag Tournament of Michinoku Pro Wrestling where he teamed up with Jinsei Shinzaki, losing to Tsutomu Oosugi and Tatsuhito Senga in the semi-finals on October 14, 2019.
+Matsuno made his professional wrestling debut in 2001 at the age of 39.
+His first documented match took place on October 10, 2002 at the 8th Anniversary show of the International Wrestling Association of Japan, where he competed alongside Yuji Kito and Tiger Jeet Singh in a six-man tag team match against Tatsukuni Asano, Ryo Miyake, and The Great Kabuki.

+Over the following decade, Matsuno worked for several Japanese wrestling promotions, including Dragon Gate.
+Ten years after his initial debut, he appeared at the Dragon Gate/DDT Dramatic Dream Gate Returns crossover event on May 6, 2012, teaming with Rich Swann and Ryo Jimmy Saito in a losing effort against Don Fujii, Antonio Honda, and Danshoku Dino.
+Nearly twenty years into his career, Matsuno competed alongside Jinsei Shinzaki in Michinoku Pro Wrestling's 2019 Futaritabi Tag Tournament.
+The pair reached the semi-finals before losing to Tsutomu Oosugi and Tatsuhito Senga on October 14, 2019.

+Matsuno is known for his comedic wrestling, and has often performed an exaggerated "old-man" gimmick for comedic effect.

 Dramatic Dream Team (2003–present)

 At DDT 8th Anniversary: Judgement 9 on March 27, 2005, Matsuno teamed up with Danshoku Dino and Muscle Sakai to defeat Akeomi Nitta, Shuji Ishikawa and Jun Inomata in a six-man tag team match.
-Matsuno is a former O-40 Champion, which he got the title at Who's Gonna Top?
+Matsuno is a former O-40 Champion; he first won the title at Who's Gonna Top?
 2019 on September 29 after defeating Sanshiro Takagi.
-He eventually lost it 406 days later at DDT TV Show! #11 from November 8, 2020, to Toru Owashi.
-Matsuno also won the KO-D 6-Man Tag Team Championship alongside Brahman Kei and Brahman Shu at God Bless DDT 2014 on November 30 after defeating T2Hii (Kazuki Hirata, Sanshiro Takagi and Toru Owashi).
-Matsuno is a former multiple time Ironman Heavymetalweight Champion.
-He competed in a falls count anywhere four-way tag team match to promote the protection of the elderly people from COVID-19 in which he teamed up with Gabai Ji-chan to defeat Konosuke Takeshita and Shunma Katsumata, Chris Brookes and Mike Bailey, and Shinya Aoki and Makoto Oishi on March 30, 2020.
-He also works in singles matches as a sole wrestler, one of these matches being at DDT TV Show! #12 on November 14, 2020, where he fell short to Danshoku Dino.
+After a 406-day title reign, he lost the championship to Toru Owashi on November 8, 2020 at DDT TV Show! #11.
+On November 30, 2014 Matsuno won the KO-D 6-Man Tag Team Championship alongside The Brahman Brothers (Brahman Kei and Brahman Shu) at God Bless DDT after defeating T2Hii (Kazuki Hirata, Sanshiro Takagi and Toru Owashi).

+Matsuno is also a former multiple-time Ironman Heavymetalweight Champion in the CyberFight wrestling promotion.
+On March 30, 2020 he competed in a falls count anywhere, four-way tag team match to promote awareness of COVID-19 among elderly people; he teamed up with Gabai Ji-chan to defeat Konosuke Takeshita and Shunma Katsumata, Chris Brookes and Mike Bailey, and Shinya Aoki and Makoto Oishi.
+He has also worked several singles matches as a solo wrestler, including a singles bout on November 14, 2020 at DDT TV Show! #12 where he lost to Danshoku Dino.